HackYourFuture/React/week2/README.md

 ### Controlled vs. uncontrolled

 These terms refer to whether or not a component has its own state or not.
-We're talking about a `controlled` component when it doesn't have its own state: it's being controlled by
+We're talking about a `controlled` component when it doesn't have its own state: it's being controlled by another component.

-A component is `uncontrolled` when it does have state, meaning state values are defined within in.
+A component is `uncontrolled` when it does have state, meaning state values are defined within it.

 Learn more about this here:

 - [Controlled and uncontrolled elements](https://www.youtube.com/watch?v=nSGZEQa5C_c)
 - [How React Hooks change the way we build forms](https://www.youtube.com/watch?v=8yo44xN7-nQ)

-### EventListeners & preventing default behavior

 ## Finished?